wavemotion-dave/NINTV-DS/README.md

 ----------
  * All known games run at full speed, full framerate and with the best sound quality on a DSi or above  (the DSi has 2X the CPU and 4X the memory of the normal DS handhelds).
  * Almost every game runs at full speed on the older DS-LITE and DS-PHAT hardware with a slight reduction in sound quality.
  * Custom Overlay Support.
-See the 'extras' folder for details.
+See the 'extras.zip' file on github for details.
  * Manual/Instruction Support.
-See the 'extras' folder for an example.
+See the 'extras' folder on github for an example.
  * Save Sate support (3 save slots per game).
  * High Scores for up to 10 scores per game with various sorting options.
- * Cheat / Hack support using NINTV-DS.cht (see 'extras' folder and place in /data directory)
+ * Cheat / Hack support using NINTV-DS.cht (see 'extras' folder on github and place in /data directory)
  * Numerous button / controller mapping options.
 Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions (multiply/divide), extra RAM and flash memory.
 If not auto-detected, when loading a game use the X button to load with options.
  * ECS support for ECS games including sound-enhanced games like Space Patrol.
 If not auto-detected, when loading a game use the X button to load with options.